katjakarhu/HAPI-API/README.md

 # HAPI-API

-HAPI-API provides a listing of fake news (as in propaganda / disinform with the intent ofd causing harm) sites.
+HAPI-API provides a listing of fake news (as in propaganda / disinformation with the intent of causing harm) sites.

 # Run with Docker